 Which is the best kind of hackle pliers to use?

 The best hackle pliers available are either from Dr Slick or the Loon Outdoors.
 Both are very high quality and made from stainless steel.
-I’d recommend the Dr Slick Pliers for most standard flies, but if you’re looking to tie larger flys then check out the Loon Outdoor hackle pliers.
+If your looking for cheap fly tying materials but is standard for most flies, I’d recommend the Dr Slick Pliers.
+But if you’re looking to tie larger flies, then check out the Loon Outdoor hackle pliers.

 Inasmuch as a beginner may easily get overwhelmed with the world of hackling, continued practice will enable you get better.
 That is if you involve using the best tying materials like pliers.
 From out roundup, our overall winner is Dr. Slick Hackle Pliers because of the great stainless steel construction, assortment of sizes and non-slip jaw.